auth0/docs/articles/extensions/authorization-extension/v2/implementation/setup.md

 You can add users to your groups manually or dynamically based on the Connection(s) they're using to access your app.
 For example, if someone logs in using the Active Directory Connection and their AD profile indicates that they're in the Marketing group, the Authorization Extension can also add them to the Marketing group you're managing with the extension.

-Finally, we have permissions and roles, while are groups of permissions.
+Finally, we have permissions and roles, which are groups of permissions.
 The purpose of the latter is to make it easier to assign several permissions simultaneously to either a user or a group.

 For example, let's say that you want to grant permissions to: